Resume example

 Strong: “Increased unit profitability by 22% ($380K annually) through labor scheduling optimization and food waste reduction programs.”

 Organize into Operations, Leadership, Technology, and Guest Experience.
 Name specific POS systems, scheduling tools, and inventory platforms.
+Hospitality management degrees are valued but not required - practical experience and certifications (ServSafe, CRM) often carry more weight.

 Hard skills: P&L management, food cost analysis, labor cost optimization, inventory management, demand-based scheduling (HotSchedules, 7shifts), POS systems (Toast, Aloha, Square), vendor negotiation, health code compliance, ServSafe, OpenTable/Resy reservation management, HACCP, menu engineering